What is financial aid?

 What is cost of attendance?

 When financial aid officers refer to "cost of attendance," "educational costs," or "budget," they usually mean the total direct and indirect costs of attending college for one year.
-Direct costs are the actual charges billed to students by the University (tuition, fees, room, board).
-Indirect costs are estimated by the financial aid office for items such as books, supplies, computer-related costs, personal expenses, and transportation.
+Direct costs are the actual charges billed to students by the University (tuition, fees).
+Indirect costs are estimated by the financial aid office for items such as books, supplies, computer-related costs, living expenses, personal expenses, and transportation.
 The financial aid officer adds these direct and indirect costs together to arrive at a total budget for a student who has filed for financial aid.

 Financial need is derived from subtracting your expected family contribution from our total cost of attendance (budget)

 Financial need is the maximum amount we are permitted (by Federal regulations) to award you in assistance.